 Alternatives are being developed that represent the range of options that will be considered for distribution of population, employment and development in the county from 2015 to 2035.

-Clark County and four local cities are hosting a series of August 2014 open houses to provide the public with opportunities to comment on the scope of the three suggested land use and growth alternatives to study under SEPA.
-Residents can learn about the three suggested alternatives and comment on them during four open houses.
+Four open houses were held to provide the public with opportunities to comment on the scope of the three suggested land use and growth alternatives to study under SEPA.
+Participants had the opportunity to learn about the three suggested alternatives and provide comments.

 2016 Comprehensive Plan update SEPA process